The Buddha Cave of Phang Nga

 Phang Nga town itself hasn’t been strongly affected by tourism yet.
 Long ago, there was a lot of expectation following the popularity of this silly James Bond movie that made ‘Koh Tapu’ (James Bond Island or the ‘Nail rock’) so famous and the whole area became a tourist magnet.
 (It still is).
-One of the highlights of Phang Nga town is the park at the entrance of the city, accessible through a hole in an immense cliff.
-When you are about to reach the town, turn right to Krabi but stop only a few meters on your left.
+One of Phang Nga town highlights is the park at the entrance of the city, accessible through a hole in an immense cliff.
+When you reach the town, turn right to Krabi but stop only a few meters on your left.

 What you see looks like parking, but the road continues through that hole in the cliff.
-Passed this impressive ‘gate’ you will reach a large well maintained park surrounded by many caves and tunnels easy to explore and walkthrough.
-This park is a popular attraction for locals, you can tell by from the number of food vendors standing by everywhere.
+Passed this impressive ‘gate’, you will reach a large, well-maintained park surrounded by many caves and tunnels that are easy to explore and walkthrough.
+This park is a popular attraction for locals; you can tell by the number of food vendors standing everywhere.
 It’s a fun stop, and you get to see quite a lot of monkeys.

 Reaching the cave

 10 km before reaching Phang Nga Town, the famous Wat Suwan Kuha cave (or Wat Tham) is indicated by the usual large temple gate.
 This small road leads to parking in front of the cave, but remember not to park too close to the cave entrance: Monkeys are notorious for pulling cars antennas, wipers or whatever they can strip out of your vehicle.
 Nasty surprise when you come out!

 A faded decorated gate opens at the feet of a cliff onto a large cavern with high ceilings, about forty meters long and twenty meters wide.
-This original temple is home to an impressive fifteen meters long golden reclining Buddha and several other standing Buddha images.
+This original temple is home to an impressive fifteen-meter-long golden reclining Buddha and several other standing Buddha images.
 The whole place is also decorated with numerous religious items and worth a visit.
-A monk is often meditating in front of the Buddha, surrounded by some lazy cats who seem to find the place spiritual enough to have a nap.
+A monk often meditates in front of the Buddha, surrounded by some lazy cats who seem to find the place spiritual enough to have a nap.